milanwiedemann/lcsm/README.md

 | beta                | Proportional change factor      |
 | phi                 | Autoregression of change scores |

-Here is the syntax to specify a generic univariate latent change score model
+The example below shows how to specify a generic univariate latent change score model using the function `specify_uni_lcsm()`.

 ``` r
 specify_uni_lcsm(timepoints = 5,